 While software development can certainly be considered expensive, its price is very relative and varies a lot from project to project.

 When trying to understand how the development of a certain custom project is being priced, it is common to understate the importance of some of its key elements.
 You might ask yourself, why are software development costs so high?
-Surprising for some, the most important part of creating a brand new product is the planning of it.
+Surprisingly for some, the most important part of creating a brand-new product is the planning of it.